AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-responsys.md

 ## Exported data {#exported-data}

-For [!DNL Oracle Responsys] destinations, Platform creates a tab-delimited `.txt` or `.csv` file in the storage location that you provided.
+For [!DNL Oracle Responsys] destinations, Platform creates a tab-delimited `.csv` file in the storage location that you provided.
 For more information about the files, see [Email Marketing destinations and Cloud storage destinations](../../ui/activate-destinations.md#esp-and-cloud-storage) in the segment activation tutorial.

 ## Set up data import into [!DNL Oracle Responsys] {#import-data-into-responsys}

-After connecting [!DNL Platform] to your SFTP storage, you must set up the data import from your storage location into [!DNL Oracle Responsys].
+After connecting [!DNL Platform] to your [!DNL SFTP] storage, you must set up the data import from your storage location into [!DNL Oracle Responsys].
 To learn how to accomplish this, see [Importing contacts or accounts](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCEA/Connect_WizardUpload.htm) in the [!DNL Oracle Responsys Help Center].